rdp/ffmpeg-windows-build-helpers/README.md

     zip file: https://github.com/rdp/ffmpeg-windows-build-helpers/archive/master.zip and unzip
-    or clone the repository: c:\> git clone https://github.com/rdp/ffmpeg-windows-build-helpers.git Next run one of the "native_build/build_locally_XXX.bat" file. because of something "cygwin" you won't be able to delete the folders from windows explorer, you'll have to use cygwin to delete them or it will have weird prompts for "permission denied" and "invalid ms dos function"
+    or clone the repository: c:\> git clone https://github.com/rdp/ffmpeg-windows-build-helpers.git Next run one of the "native_build/build_locally_XXX.bat" file.

-Or build it from a linux box (cross compiler):
+Or to build it from linux (uses cross compiler):

   In some type of Linux box (VM or native, or you could even create a VM temporarily, ex: digitalocean [1], [use it, then destroy your droplet]):

-  download the script (git clone the repo, cd into it, run script, or do the following in a bash window) $
+  download the script (git clone the repo, cd into it, run script, or do the following in a bash prompt) $

     ```bash
     wget https://raw.github.com/rdp/ffmpeg-windows-build-helpers/master/cross_compile_ffmpeg.sh -O cross_compile_ffmpeg.sh